isomerpages/nlb-learning/_reading/Preschoolers/Content.md

 •	build their empathy and self-awareness

-Learn more about the world of picture books through these videos. <br><br>
+Reading stories together promotes bonding and helps you build a special relationship with your child. <br><br>

 <div class="row is-multiline margin--bottom--lg">
   <div class="col is-two-fifths">
     <div class="responsive-iframe-container ratio-16by9">
-      <iframe class="responsive-iframe" src="https://www.youtube.com/embed/ZLuBblMvIMU"></iframe>
+      <iframe class="responsive-iframe" src="https://www.youtube.com/embed/w6SBuIsQuCo"></iframe>
     </div>
   </div>
   <div class="col is-three-fifths">
-    <p><b> Choosing Suitable Picture Books (8 min 44 sec) </b><br>
+    <p><b> Folktales and Fables (5 min 58 sec) </b><br>

-What’s so great about picture books?
-Do you know the differences between linear and cumulative stories?
+Folk tales and fables never lose their wonder.

-Join our librarian Nathaniel Chew, as he shares ways on choosing great picture books, and storytelling techniques.</p>
+Join our librarian Nathaniel Chew, as he tells you about the origins of these stories and some book recommendations!</p>

   </div>
 </div>